dev-bootcamp-2019/final-project-SuperSuperSingh/design_pattern_decisions.md

 The above decisions provide a very methodical approach to tracking of the marketplace -

 Is the user a store owner (bool)?
-Yes ->  Display all store details in which the user is recorded as the owner (mapping -> struct) -> Display the items within that store
+Yes ->  Display all store details in which the user is recorded as the owner, mapping(int -> struct) -> Display all the items within that store, mapping(int -> struct) once again.

 ## Events and logs